fiberplane/docs/docs/webhooks/webhook-events-and-payloads.md

 All front matter properties for a given notebook have been deleted.
 You will receive this event for every notebook in the whole workspace.

-The `payload` property is a object with the following properties:
+The `payload` property is an object with the following properties:

 | Property   | Type     | Format                | Description                                                      |
 |------------|----------|-----------------------|------------------------------------------------------------------|